Azure-Samples/AzureAD-WebAPI-OnBehalfOf-DotNet/README.md

    After you're done, your code should look like the following snippet with as many GUIDs as you have clients:
    `"knownClientApplications": ["94da0930-763f-45c7-8d26-04d5938baab2"]`
 1. Save the TodoListService manifest by clicking the **Save** button.

-1. [Optionally] do the same with the ClientID of your single page JavaScript application's registration if you created it.

 ### Step 3:  Configure the sample to use your Azure AD tenant